sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 * "DASS" = "All": To filter rows that contain schools that are both in and not in DASS.
 * "CharterSchool" = "All": To filter rows that contain school that are both Charted and Non-Chartered.

-After which, the datasets from Academic Year 2016-2017 to 2021-2022 are combinde together to form a single Dataset, named 2017-2022 (County).
+After which, the datasets from Academic Year 2016-2017 to 2021-2022 are combined together to form a single Dataset, named _2017-2022 (County)_.
 ![Pre-processing of Data on Excel Power Query](/images/Power_Query.png )

 As Google Sheets is not able to handle the size of the data, two Googele Sheet Files are created in my analysis.
 They are as follows: